Straggler Robust Distributed Matrix Inverse Approximation: Robust to Stragglers

 \section{Robust to Stragglers}

-One further motivation for this algorithm, is that it can also be made robust to stragglers.
-There is extensive literature on matrix-matrix; matrix-vector multiplication and computing the gradient with the presence of stragglers, though there does not seem to be anything on computing the inverse of a matrix with the presence of straggler nodes.
+We now discuss coded computing, and give a binary fractional repetition scheme \cite{ERK10,TLDK17,CMH20} which makes Algorithms \ref{inv_alg} and \ref{pinv_alg} robust to stragglers.
+We present the proposed scheme for Algorithm \ref{inv_alg}.
+While there is extensive literature on matrix-matrix, matrix-vector multiplication \cite{LLPPR18,YMAA17,LSR17,YMAA20,YA20,FJHDCG17,DFHJCG19,FC19,SHN19,CPH20c}, and computing the gradient \cite{TLDK17,HASH17,RTTD17,OGU19,CMH20,YA18,CP18,CPE17,WCP19,BWE19,WLS19,KKR19,HYKM19,CPH20a} in the presence of stragglers, there is limited work on computing or approximating the inverse of a matrix \cite{YGK17}.

+For our algorithms, any coded computing scheme in which the workers compute an encoding of partitions of the resulting computation $\Eb=\big[E_1 \ \cdots \ E_k \big]$ (i.e. matrix product) could be utilized.
+It is crucial that the encoding takes place on the computed tasks $\{E_i\}_{i=1}^k$ in the scheme, and not the assigned data or partitions of the matrices that are being computed over, otherwise Algorithms \ref{inv_alg} and \ref{pinv_alg} would not return the correct results.
+This corresponds to a partitioning $\widehat{\Ab^{-1}} = \big[\Acal_1 \ \cdots \ \Acal_k \big]$ of our approximation.
+We resort to \textit{gradient coding} (GC) rather than \textit{coded matrix multiplication}, as most multiplication schemes encode the matrices a priori.